PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

-To present the end user with our migration(s), we need to register that our package “publishes” its migrations.
+To present the end user with our migration(s), we can either publish (specific) migrations (method 1) or load all migrations from our package automatically (method 2).

+### Publishing Migrations (method 1)

+In this approach we register that our package “publishes” its migrations.
 We can do that as follows in the `boot()` method of our package’s service provider, employing the `publishes()` method, which takes two arguments:

 1. an array of file paths ("source path" => "destination path")